islomar/my-notes/kubernetes-for-developers.md

   * Inside the `pod.yaml`, we define the docker image to use, resources, etc.
 * `kubectl describe pod hello-world`
 * `kubectl delete pod hello-world`
+* `kubectl edit pod hello-world`: we can change the pod configuration (e.g. the required resources).

 ## Namespaces